ErinCleaver-Dev/Python-Profilo-Website/README.md

 * cd myproject
 * py -3 -m venv .venv

-To install flask type: pip install Flask
+To install flask type: pip3 install Flask

+If you get a error in vscode on windows run:  Set-ExecutionPolicy RemoteSigned

+turn on  .venv\Scripts\activate

 #theirs a flask and django framework
 https://www.djangoproject.com/

+To run the server
+flask --app server/web_server run